 Let´s start by defining what each one is.

-Hard mousepads are usually made out of smooth plastic, or some times metal.
-They present a solid surface for you to move your mouse around.
-The mouse has no problem moving across it, and your computer should be able to track its movements just as easily.
+Hard mousepads are usually made out of smooth plastic, or sometimes metal.
+They present a solid surface for the mouse to glide around.
+Your mouse should have no problem moving across it, and your computer should be able to track its movements just as easily.

 The flat texture of this type of mousepad means that you will have little friction impeding your movements.
 It is easy to move your mouse around, at the cost of relinquishing some control while you do it.

 In other words, sweeping movements might be hard to control but easy to pull.